TheLazyFerret/interpreter-rs/README.md

 ## Usage
 The program will read a file and run the instructions imperatively.
 If during the execution of an instruction there is an error, the program will stop its execution.

+You can set labels for jumps with @\[A-Z\]

 Does not support inline comments.

+The interpreter will start reading in the label @MAIN.
+If is not present, won't run

 ### Registers
 The simulator stores 32 registers, which can be accessed with $\[reg\].